Welcome to today's edition of the Rush 24-7 podcast.

 It's government-owned.

-They don't have to turn a profit.
+They don't have to turn the profit.

 It was Obama that shut down a bunch of Republican dealerships at General Motors when he took over.

-They're gonna criticize him no matter what.
+They're going to criticize him no matter what.

-Um, he starts at a disadvantage.
+He starts at a disadvantage.

 He's a Republican.

-Obama's a liberal Democrat means he's tolerant, patient, compassionate, kind, understanding, all those cliches.
+It means he's tolerant, patient, compassionate, kind, understanding, all those clichés.

-But to draw an analogy, a comparison to yourself and your private equity firm to Obama, having the government take over two automobile companies.
+But to draw an analogy, a comparison to yourself and your private equity firm, to Obama, having the government take over two automobile companies.

 But this is the outgrowth or the result of the attacks.

-It is curious to me that you have Romney on his second tour.
+It is curious to me that you have Romney now on his second tour.

 To not have anticipated this line of attack when it did happen in 2008.

-For there to not be a flip card response to this, wherever it comes from, be it from Gingrich or Perry and the Republican side, or wait for Obama the Democrats to do it.
+I mean, they went after Bain in this way to not be a flip card response to this, wherever it comes from, be it from Gingrich or Perry and the Republican side, or wait for Obama, the Democrats to do it.

 Don't care about the little guy.